 - Type 2 Diabetes.
 This is because sleep interferes with the way in which the body processes glucose.
 Lack of sleep can cause the body to process glucose far more slowly than it should.

 - Heart Disease.
 Evidence suggests that sleeping less than six hours per night can increase your risk of developing coronary heart disease.
-This could be because inadequate sleep can raise the blood pressure.
+This could be because inadequate sleep can raise blood pressure.

 - Mental Illness.
 As we’ve covered, inadequate sleep can negatively affect your mood.
 But when this sleep deprivation becomes chronic, a bad mood can transform into a mood disorder.
 People who don’t get enough sleep are more likely to suffer from depression and anxiety.